Home

 • and over your rib muscles or around your rib cage and abdomen, to monitor your breathing

-The information from the readings are collected on a single file that can be analyzed as they're recorded and later on.
+The information are collected on a single file that can be analyzed as they're recorded and later on.

-The procedure where the sleep technicians mount the wires on your body is not painful; however, the process sometimes exceed a half-hour time and is annoying.
+The procedure where the sleep technicians mount the wires on your body is not painful.
+However, the process sometimes exceed a half-hour time and can be really annoying for some patients.

-The sleep fragmentation, or the arousals, is one of the most important side effect of sleep apnea disorder.
-When EEG shows waking activities for 3 to 14 seconds, then the patient has an arousal.
+Sleep fragmentation (arousals), is one of the most important side effect of sleep apnea disorder.
+When EEG shows waking activities for 3 to 14 seconds, then is considered the patient has an arousal.

 According to the American Academy of Sleep Medicine (AASM), the patient must be asleep for at least 10 continuous seconds before an arousal can be scored.
 Also, a minimum of 10 continuous seconds of intervening sleep is needed to score a second arousal.